Healthy Elote Dip Recipe

 This easy and healthy Elote Dip Recipe is a crowd pleasing side dish.
 If you love the flavors of Mexican Street Corn, you’ve got to give this Mexican Corn Dip recipe a try!

-Whether you’re needing a delicious app for a happy hour celebration or celebrating Cinco de Mayo with friends, this is an easy recipe that always pleases a crowd.
+Whether you need a delicious app for a happy hour celebration or you’re celebrating Cinco de Mayo with friends, this is an easy recipe that always pleases a crowd.

 Ingredients in this Elote Corn Dip

 • Cotija cheese: This is an aged Mexican white cheese, not to be confused with queso fresco.
 Cotija has a salty, milky flavor that is perfect for this dip.
 If you can’t find cojita in your area, feel free to use whatever your favorite cheese is.
-I’ve used both feta cheese and pepper jack cheese in a pinch and it was delicious.
+I’ve used both feta cheese and pepper jack cheese in a pinch and they were each delicious.

 • Greek yogurt: This is a healthy substitute for the mayo or sour cream that you usually find with elote.